This is how Toronto advertised itself to the world in the 1990s and 2000s

 If "Ontario the Incredible" was mostly forgettable, it still wasn't as bad as what was cooked up in the 200os.
 Facing a full blown crisis following the SARS outbreak, Toronto tourism responded with its "You Belong Here" campaign.

 To the ad's credit, the annoying tune is easy to recall and the city shots establish a certain excitement.
-Where it falters is the use of B-grade celebrities to push the city.
-Doug Gilmour, the Barenaked Ladies and Jason Priestly just didn't have the star power for this thing to take off.
+Where it falters is the use of celebrities to push the city.
+Doug Gilmour, the Barenaked Ladies and Jason Priestley just didn't have the star power for this thing to take off.

 In any case, nothing could have been worse than what followed.
 Toronto Unlimited was meant to be a major branding exercise for the city, not just a series of ads, but it all went horribly wrong.